Digitalpit/demo-django/README.md

   1. Start Minikube cluster - `minikube start`
   2. Enable ingress addon - `minikube addons enable ingress`
   3. Confirm that current context is set to minikube cluster - `kubectl config get-contexts`
+  4. Create namespace: `kubectl create ns django-dev`
-  4. Go to 'install' folder and use kubectl tool to apply manifest to your cluster - `kubectl apply -f install-app.yaml`
+  5. Go to 'install' folder and use kubectl tool to apply manifest to your cluster - `kubectl apply -f install-app.yaml`
-  5. Check IP of the ingress and add to your local hosts file mapping ingress IP -> host parameter (django-dev.com)
+  6. Check IP of the ingress and add to your local hosts file mapping ingress IP -> host parameter (django-dev.com)
-  6. Access application by http://django-dev.com/polls/ or http://django-dev.com/admin
+  7. Access application by http://django-dev.com/polls/ or http://django-dev.com/admin
-  7. Create admin application user by loggin to terminal of the pod and run following command in /app folder - `python manage.py createsuperuser`
+  8. Create admin application user by loggin to terminal of the pod and run following command in /app folder - `python manage.py createsuperuser`

 **Flux installation**
 Initial requirements: